techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_04/Exercise_04.md

 1. On the left-hand side, select **01 Thing Configuration -> Read configuration**.
 A new tab opens up on the right-hand side containing a GET request to read the package configuration.
 Some of the variables in the URL request will be replaced by the corresponding ones in the environment you have configured before.
 Click on **Send**
 	![](images/070.png)

-1. You shoudl get a JSON file with all the details about your package configuration
+1. You should get a JSON file with all the details about your package configuration
 	![](images/071.png)

 1. If the response you get is only an HTML file, it means that there is something wrong.
 Please check that your Postman Interceptor is enabled and try by signing in again to the Weather Station on Chrome with your credentials